 Solutions such as the VELA Independence Chair and smart technologies allow older adults to manage tasks independently, reducing the physical demands placed on informal caregivers and delaying the need for more intensive care.

 While Franklin Court and VELA products are not the only solutions available, they represent practical, technology-aligned options that meet the evolving needs and preferences of seniors seeking to live independently yet safely.
+Flexible rehabilitation practices, such as AI-customized wellness plans and virtual therapy, continue to expand the spectrum of care for remote and in-person participants.

 Sources: